gjb2048/moodle-theme_essential/README.txt

 New in 2.7.5
 ========================
+- FIX: Issue #96.
+2.7.4 breaks oldnavbar setting.
 - FIX: Issue #98.
 Lang en/iosicondesc - Change 'them' to 'theme'.
 Thanks to Skylar Kelty.
+- FIX: Issue #101: Navbar not expanding properly on android mobile and tablet.
 - FIX: Issue #107: No fixed width to header on login page.
-- FIX: Issue #101: Navbar not expanding properly on android mobile and tablet.

 New in 2.7.4
 ========================